lookit/lookit-docs/docs/source/researchers-start-here.rst

 technical support requests.
 There are a lot of participating researchers (over 400 at last count!) who may be able to help!

+If you also want to receive updates about Lookit via email, please join the `lookit-research <https://mailman.mit.edu/mailman/listinfo/lookit-research>`__ list as well.

 B. Legal/logistical steps
 -------------------------